 When the anti-slavery movement gained momentum in the North, South Carolina was the first state to threaten secession.
 This threat was made real after the election of President Abraham Lincoln on November 6, 1860.
 On December 20, 1860, South Carolina became the first state to secede from the Union.
 Armed conflict started on April 12, 1861, when Confederate troops bombarded Fort Sumter in Charleston Harbor.

 The Civil War devastated the state.
 A Union blockade smothered the economy.
 William T. Sherman’s army destroyed plantations and burned the capital city, Columbia.
 About one fourth of South Carolina’s 63,000 troops were killed during the war.

-Since the Civil War, blacks have faced many challenges in South Carolina.
-During the 1800s, the state constitution was rewritten to all but eliminate black voting.
-During the late 1940s, blacks began voting in increasing numbers.
+Since the Civil War, African Americans faced many challenges in South Carolina.
+During the 1800s, the state constitution was rewritten to all but eliminate African American voting.
+During the late 1940s, African Americans began voting in increasing numbers.
 Many African-Americans were elected to state and local offices in the 1960s.
-In 1970, three blacks were elected to the State House of Representatives – they were the first to serve that body since 1902.
-South Carolina’s blacks continue to take a larger role in politics.
+In 1970, three African Americans were elected to the State House of Representatives – they were the first to serve that body since 1902.
+South Carolina’s African Americans continue to take a larger role in politics.